Saudis' arrest of 2 princes called a warning to royal family

-The arrests on Friday of the king's younger and beloved brother, Prince Ahmed bin Abdelaziz, and the king's nephew and former counterterrorism czar, Prince Mohammed bin Nayef, came after an accumulation of behaviour that was provocative to leadership, one person in Saudi Arabia with knowledge of the arrests said.
+The arrests of the king's younger and beloved brother, Prince Ahmed bin Abdelaziz, and the king's nephew and former counterterrorism czar, Prince Mohammed bin Nayef, came after what one person in Saudi Arabia with knowledge of the arrests described as an accumulation of behaviour that was provocative to leadership.

+The source added that the arrests sent a message to anyone in the royal family feeling disenfranchised: Stop grumbling and toe the line, because if Prince Ahmed can be arrested, any prince can and will be.
+Prince Ahmed was seen as a person who royals could look to when feeling vexed with the crown prince's grip on power, the person said.

+The reports of a crackdown emerged early Friday.
+In the king's first appearance since then, state media showed the 84-year-old king on Sunday standing and greeting two Saudi diplomats being sworn in as ambassadors.
+He was previously seen Thursday meeting with British Foreign Secretary Dominic Raab in Riyadh.

 Both princes had served previously in the post of interior minister, overseeing security and surveillance inside the kingdom.